On this page

 At Client Heartbeat, we do a lot of consulting with our customers on how they can implement customer retention programs to help stop unhappy customers from leaving.
 We’ve done recently is combine all this information into a really intuitive PDF guide.
 So, all this super-useful information and case studies I’ve been working on is now in a tangible, sharable piece of content.
 Next week I have an email scheduled to send this PDF out to all our customers.

-So now, instead of just a couple of customers benefiting from my knowledge on customer retention programs, all our customers have this actionable advice.
+So now, instead of just a couple of customers benefiting from my knowledge on customer retention strategies, all our customers have this actionable advice.
 Now they can walk away with a step-by-step guide on how they can personally stop customers from leaving.
 This goes a long way toward increasing customer retention.
 In fact, this sort of stuff builds customer loyalty.

 The goal here is to become an information-source so valuable that your customer depends on you for the latest industry trends or actionable how-to guides.
 They will no longer see you as another product or service they have to pay for but something that their business depends on for success!